-Disney is separated into: Originals, Walt Disney Animation Studios, Additional animated movies, Live Action, Disney Channel Series, ‘90s Throwbacks, Disney Channel Original Movies, Mickey Mouse Through the Years, Princesses and Fairy Tales, Disney Junior Series, Disneynature, and finally Vintage Disney.
+Disney is separated into Originals, Walt Disney Animation Studios, Additional animated movies, Live Action, Disney Channel Series, ‘90s Throwbacks, Disney Channel Original Movies, Mickey Mouse Through the Years, Princesses and Fairy Tales, Disney Junior Series, Disneynature, and finally Vintage Disney.

 These are great playlists compiled of some of Disney’s most popular films and TV episodes, including the Toy Story Collection, The Frozen Collection and Disney Through the Decades.

 Again, for some reason Disney Plus doesn’t prominently feature your watchlist on the homepage, instead forcing you to navigate to it through the top or side menu.
-This makes it a slow process when selecting to watch the next installment of your favourite show or rewatch the next Disney Classic that you saved for later.
+This makes it a slow process when selecting to watch the next instalment of your favourite show or rewatch the next Disney Classic that you saved for later.

 With so much content available to stream on Amazon Prime, finding your way around can be a bit confusing.

 Not surprisingly, Amazon serves up its original content first just like Netflix.
-Although, unlike Netflix, it’s displayed in a simple horizontal list to scroll through, rather than featuring a particular series of film in its spotlight.
+Although, unlike Netflix, it’s displayed in a simple horizontal list to scroll through, rather than featuring a particular series of films in its spotlight.